khainhero/PmCurve25519Plugin/README.md

   pm_curve25519: any
 ```

 __Important:__ For iOS, manually update your podfile.
-Go into iOS folder in terminal and execute without quotes:
+Go into iOS folder in terminal and execute the command:

 ```pod install --repo-update```